OASBO/OSBA/BASA Winter School Finance Workshop 2023-2024

 The Warren County Auditor’s office is dedicated to providing quality customer service while remaining true to its fiscal conservative principals.

 David Graham was elected Greene County Auditor November 2, 2010 and took office March 14, 2011.
 Prior to his appointment, David worked in the Greene County Auditor's Office as the Chief Deputy Auditor for ten years.
 Also, David has experience working for the Auditor of State where he was responsible for conducting and supervising audits of local government agencies throughout the Miami Valley Region.

 Katie Johnson, Esq.

-Deputy Executive Director, OASBO
+Interim Executive Director, OASBO

 Prior to joining OASBO, Katie represented school districts as a public finance attorney, focusing her practice on serving as bond counsel and underwriter's counsel in debt and lease financings and as general counsel for Ohio political subdivisions.
 Specifically, Katie worked with school districts on bond issues, note issues, leases, tax levies, public records and other matters of concern to school business officials.